stevenzhu94/stevenzhu94.github.io/_posts/2016-3-6-Week-Seven.md

 <h2>What's in your way?</h2>
 It's the middle of the semester so nearly all of my classes are going full blast with projects, exams, homeworks, and quizzes.
 It is a lot of work and a lot of stress.
 Trying to find some personal time is near impossible, so I guess I feel a little burned out.
-Any extra time I get is a near impossible choice between much needed rest or much needed studying.
+Any extra time I get is a near impossible choice between some much needed rest or some much needed studying.
 I need to get better at time management.

 There is definitely a sense of directionlessness when there seems to be endless an amount of work to do.
 However, having no work to do feels almost as uncomfortable.
 I guess, as with everything in life, moderation is key.